ednet-dev/cms/packages/core/test/tdd_memory.md

 ## Context Summary
 - This is a Test-Driven Development (TDD) implementation for the `ednet_core` library
 - Located in `/Users/slavisam/projects/cms/packages/core`
-- Current focus: Command validation and execution
+- Current focus: Creating a comprehensive simulation of Serbian electoral processes
-- Recent progress: Added tests for Add, Remove, and Set Attribute commands using direct democracy domain examples
+- Recent progress: Implemented basic tests for Entity components, OID, and Entities filtering
-- Next focus: Transaction validation and execution, Past command handling
+- Next focus: EDNetOne simulation framework for Serbian elections

 ## AI Assistant Role
 - Implement TDD approach for the `ednet_core` library